usethesource/rascal-language-servers/rascal-vscode-extension/README.md

 ## Known Issues

 This extension is stabilizing, some stuff is still a bit slow, but people are using it in their production development environments.
 Your constructive feedback is much appreciated at <https://github.com/usethesource/rascal-language-servers/issues>.
-The Rascal support does includes very fresh and experimental interactive visual debugger, but no debugging support for domain specific languages.
-If you use flybytes as a DSL back-end, a debugger will automatically off-of the JVM bytecode debugging interfaces.

 **This extension works best with Java 11; but running it on Java 17 reportedly works as well**

+The Rascal type-checker has a known issue that makes **new binary library code backward incompatible** after every release, always.
+This means that you should update your dependency on the `rascal` project to at least 0.33.7 and maximally 0.33.8 in your own projects to avoid spurious error messages.
+Until we release a fix for the type-checker, all rascal projects and library packages on http://www.rascal-mpl.org are released synchronously.

 For other things we are working on have a look here:
    * https://github.com/usethesource/rascal-language-servers/issues ; on the current extension